 The Boho backpack has a padded pocket (as noted above for a tablet), a side pocket, and a zippered “wall” pocket.
 On the front is an organizer that has RFID-protected card slots and a special place for a passport.
 It also has 3 additional pockets, an open loop to attach whatever fits there, and a key clip with an LED light.
 No more fumbling around in the dark for the correct key.

 Some owners have noticed that the cotton-polyester mix fabric does seem to show wear quite quickly, even after as little as one use.
-That said, this is another bag with slash-resistant body panels and straps as well as locking zippers.
+That said, this is another anti-theft backpack with slash-resistant body panels and straps as well as locking zippers.

 Most of the reviews about this bag are enthusiastic, considering the backpack to be a very cute and thoughfully designed women’s daypack.
 We’re not sure about the fabric showing wear issue, only a couple of reviewers have commented on that.
 We think that perhaps this actually contributes to the bag being Boho-chic style!